camerony/VoronCustom/V0.1_NoNut_X_Carriage/README.md

 You can leave a little extra belt, if you want and bend it to the side.

-Semi-Optional - Fasten with M3x8 screws, do not over tighten without nuts
+Semi-Optional - Fasten with M3x8 screws, do not over tighten without nut

-Optional nuts - use superglue to nuts onto the retainer.
+Optional nut - superglue the nut onto the retainer.

 ## Images